rwpalmer/tzLib/doc/tzLib_Reference.md

 *	tzLib.setLocalTime();

 Return: int
 *	Values: EXIT_SUCCESS / EXIT_FAILURE
-		*	EXIT values reflect success or failure of the HTTP query and JSON parsing only.
+*	Return values reflect success or failure of the HTTP query and JSON parsing only.
 	*	In the FAILURE case, local time would be set based on EEPROM data that could not be validated via the HTTP query.
 	*	In typial usage, a developer might want to display an error message in the FAILURE scenario.
 Such a message can be obtained with tzLib.getHttpStatusMsg().

 ### tzLib.maintainLocalTime() ------------------------------------------------------------------